 acaricides (or miticides)

-fleas, ticks and mites
+fleas, ticks, and mites

 Pesticides are potent chemicals designed to destroy pests.
 They may harm us, too.
 This harm is generally reduced because farmers often have to follow strict laws about pesticide use.
-These laws include rules about allowable pesticide levels on crops and about pesticide storage, transport and application.
-Despite all the regulations, however, we do ingest pesticides in our foods and drinks, inhale pesticides from the air that we breathe and absorb pesticides through our skin.
+These laws include rules about allowable pesticide levels on crops and about pesticide storage, transport, and application.
+Despite all the regulations, however, we do ingest pesticides in our foods and drinks, inhale pesticides from the air that we breathe, and absorb pesticides through our skin.

 The agencies that regulate pesticides usually admit that chemical pesticide use does involve safety risks, but they say that these risks are acceptable considering our need to protect agricultural crops and feed people.
 Many individuals disagree with the idea that the risk is "acceptable", however.
 The agencies also claim that most people are exposed to only small amounts of pesticides in their daily lives.
 However, if a pesticide is very toxic a small amount can be dangerous.

-The effects of a pesticide on the human body depend on several factors, including the nature of the pesticide, the amount of chemical involved, the length and frequency of exposure and the age of the person being exposed to the pesticide.
+The effects of a pesticide on the human body depend on several factors, including the nature of the pesticide, the amount of chemical involved, the length and frequency of exposure, and the age of the person being exposed to the pesticide.
 Children are especially susceptible to the effects of chemicals because of their small size and the fact that their bodies and nervous systems are still developing.

 Other possible effects of pesticide exposure may take longer to develop.
-It's hard to definitely prove that a pesticide is responsible for a human disease, but certain pesticides are suspected of causing nervous system damage and cancer.
+It's hard to definitely prove that a pesticide is responsible for a human disease, but certain pesticides are suspected of causing nervous system damage or cancer.

 Common Types of Insecticides and Their Dangers

 Many pests are insects and so most pesticides are insecticides.
-Important types of insecticides, which are classified based on their chemical structure, are organophosphates, carbamates, organochlorines, pyrethroids and neonicotinoids.
+Important types of insecticides, which are classified based on their chemical structure, are organophosphates, carbamates, organochlorines, pyrethroids, and neonicotinoids.